-A telecommunications student who has demonstrated substantial media experience such as actively working with ACRN, WOUB, MDIA or outside facilities.
+A MDIA student who has demonstrated substantial media experience such as actively working with ACRN, WOUB, MDIA or outside facilities.
 Requires a minimum 3.4 GPA and a recommendation letter from work or internship supervisor.

 Robert L. Coe Scholarship

-Must be a full time undergraduate Junior in the Management Sequence with an interest in broadcast engineering or broadcast management.
+Must be a full time undergraduate junior in the management sequence with an interest in broadcast engineering or broadcast management.
 Academic merit is the primary criteria with a secondary financial need.

 Mickey Franko Memorial Scholarship